drankinatty/winsolver/README.md

     acceltstmg.o -Wl,-subsystem,windows

 (**note:** the only drawback to using MinGW to build the solver is that the `CLEARTYPE_QUALITY` flag is not available to fonts within the edit-control, otherwise there is no difference)

+For a bit of background on this problem and solution, see: [MinGW 32-bit Error Buttons Not Declared](https://stackoverflow.com/questions/27663558/opencv-win8-1-mingw32-source-code-error-tbbuttoninfo-was-not-declared-in-this).
+The change to `commctrl.h` simply changes a define to enable the required constants, e.g.

 ### License/Copyright